Policies and Procedures for the Office of the Registrar

 Grading of Institutional Credit Courses (Educator Preparation Institute (EPI) subject classes)

 Institutional credit (EPI) courses do not meet degree requirements and grades are not calculated in the GPA.
-Grades of “A:,” “B:,” and “C:” signify successful completion of a course and students are allowed to advance to the next sequential course.
-Grades of “D:,” and “F” signify that successful completion was not achieved and the course needs to be repeated.
+Institutional credit course grades (indicated by a colon following the letter grade) of A:, B:, and C: signify successful completion of a course and students are allowed to advance to the next sequential course.
+Grades of D:, and F: signify that successful completion was not achieved and the course needs to be repeated.

-At the instructor’s discretion, a grade of I (incomplete) may be given due to unforeseen or extenuating circumstances such as a death in the family, serious illness, etc. The student must clearly document the circumstances and show that he or she has satisfactorily completed a significant portion of the course requirements and has a reasonable chance of making a passing grade.
+At the instructor’s discretion, a grade of I (incomplete) may be given due to unforeseen or extenuating circumstances such as a death in the family, serious illness, etc. The student must clearly document the circumstances and show that they have satisfactorily completed a significant portion of the course requirements and has a reasonable chance of making a passing grade.

 It is the student’s responsibility to make the necessary arrangements with an instructor for removal of an I grade.
 If the instructor is not available, arrangements must be made with the dean or department chair.